ammrie/workshopNetLogo/docs/units/_unit01/unit00-03NetLogo.md

 * The knowledge gained by applying the model.
 * The evidence this knowledge is based on.

-Prepare to present your model to your peers in a max of 5 minutes.
+Prepare to present your considerations to your peers in a max of 5 minutes.
 You may cooperate with other groups working on the same model.
 {: .notice--success}